New face of global finance says no more parties in castles

 Tim Adams, 51, who took over the helm of the group after his predecessor Charles Dallara dominated it for 20 years, says he plans to set a very different tone when more than a thousand of its members gather in Paris next week.

 Starting with his own pay.
-Dallara earned nearly $4 million a year.
+Dallara earned nearly $4 million (2.5 million pounds) a year.
 Adams says he will be paid "substantially" less.

 "If we do well then I'll do well, if we don't I won't.
 I'll be the first in line to give up whatever financial resources I've been offered, and I've told the staff that."